How to Save Your Marriage From Divorce: 15 Ways

 If your marriage is steering its way towards divorce, the last thing you want to do is give up without careful consideration.
 The chances are that questions like, “Can my marriage be saved” keep reverberating in your head, and you struggle to find the best way to save your marriage.

+Most people who are in a troubled marriage want to make every effort possible to save the relationship.
 Once divorce happens, it’s done.
 You can’t go back.
-So you want to be able to say with full confidence, “I did everything I could.”
-Well, have you done everything possible yet?
+So you want to say with complete confidence, “I did everything I could.”

 1. Try to relax

 It’s probably the last thing you want to do, but it’s crucial right now if you wish to start with how to save your marriage from divorce.

 Don’t do anything rash out of anger or fear, like run to an attorney, tell all your friends, or go out on a drinking binge.
 Just slow down and think a little.

 This first tip on how to save your marriage from divorce also includes being patient with yourself and your spouse.

 When divorce is imminent, stopping it requires some effort.

 Partners must consistently work on the relationship to get it back to a place where you can consistently improve.
 To reach that point, spouses must overcome any hostility.